 Partner with a local florist and sell flowers the Friday before.
 Take orders ahead of time to ensure you don't overbuy!

 Organize a scavenger hunt and send participants running all around town.
 Stick to the classic scavenger hunt where people have to find and collect items or go digital and have individuals or teams simply take a picture of an item or location.
-For the digital version, each person or team will need a camera, pen and paper (to write their names to prove they aren’t using a fake photo).
+For the digital version, each person or team will need a smart phone or digital camera as well as a cardboard sign with their name to prove they aren’t using stock photos.

-Charge a registration fee in advance and offer a headstart or hints in exchange for donations on the day of the hunt.
+Charge a registration fee in advance and offer a head start or hints in exchange for extra donations on the day of the hunt.
 Assign bonus points for the individual or team who collects the most trash and recyclables as they explore your city.

 Challenge to Give It Up

 To demonstrate how the smallest donation can make a difference, ask fundraisers to give up a daily beverage or meal and donate the money they would have spent to your fundraising initiative.
-Coffee, Soft Drink, Cookie, Donut.. if you ask them to give up something not too healthy, everyone wins!
+It can be a coffee, soft drink, cookie or donut.
+If you ask them to give up something that’s not too healthy, everyone wins!

 Host a Karaoke Night / Trivia Night

-If you can guarantee a crowd then the venue may agree to share a portion of their food and drink proceeds with your nonprofit.
+If you can guarantee a crowd then the venue may agree to share a portion of their food and drink proceeds with the charity.
 Nothing encourages business like being a socially responsible company.

-Often local businesses / service providers will donate prizes to support a good cause as it helps promote their establishment and help a charity, especially if they get to choose the charity the money goes to.
-If you can get your hands on a few nice prizes, offer your office / friends the chance to win!
+Local businesses / service providers will donate prizes to support a good cause as it helps promote their establishment and help a charity they believe in.
+If you can get your hands on a few nice prizes, offer your coworkers and friends the chance to win!

 Half and Half Draw

-Always a favorite… 5$ for 1 tickets - $10 for 3 - $20 for 7 - The more participants, the more the pot grows – Half for the winner, half for the charity!
+Always a favorite… 5$ for 1 ticket - $10 for 3 - $20 for 7 - the more participants, the more the pot grows!
+Half for the winner, half for the charity!